UBoat-Botnet/UBoat/README.md

 # TODO :-

 - Fix minor panel bugs
-- Make the authentication systrm more efficient
+- Make the authentication system more efficient

 ## Project maintained by